 Q#4: Does Humanitarian Parole give me lawful status inside the United States?

-Q#5: What should I do if I have a family member or know a person that qualifies for these parole programs?
+Q#5: What should I do if I have a family member or know a person who qualifies for these parole programs?

 Eamonn P.S.
 Roach is an attorney of the firm Roach & Bishop, LLP in Pasco, Washington, who practices immigration law.
 This information does not constitute legal advice.
 It is possible that this information does not apply to you.
 Each case depends on specific facts.
 If you have questions regarding the immigration laws that you would like answered in this column, please send them to: Eamonn P.S.
 Roach, 9221 Sandifur Pkwy, Suite C., Pasco, WA 99301, phone: (509) 547-7587, fax: (509) 547-7745; or email email@example.com.